marclove/handbook/benefits/leave.md

-# Time Off and Work Leaves
+# Time Off and Work Leave

+Research shows that the more people work, the less productive they become without the proper amount of time to recharge.

+Being sensetive to the personal well-being of each individual at Gaslight is as much a part of our culture as is how we deliver value to our clients.
+Not only is time-off promoted, it's required.

-Taking time off can affect Gaslight's cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible.
-For planned time off (vacation, parental leave, etc.), thirty days would be best.
+It's also recognized in addition to personal well-being, taking time off can affect Gaslight's cash flow, project schedules, and client expectations, so we having a well formed policy for taking time off is very important for all.

-Of course, things happen that cause us to miss a day here or there.
-We understand this, so just let the Guide know as soon as possible.
-We use the same procedure for these days.

-Communicate with your team and the Guide about the leave you will be taking.
-The Guide will help with scheduling a replacement and/or working with the client.

-## Paid Time Off
+## Paid Time Off (PTO)

-Our time off policy is that employees can use their own judgment when taking time off and there will not be a set limit of time off that must be adhered to.

-Coordinate with the Project Guide and your team to figure out whether some time you want to take off makes sense.
+Our PTO policy requires each team member take at minimum 2 weeks off each year with a maximum time off of 4 weeks.
+Sick time is excluded from this time off policy.

 ### Eligibility

-Salaried employees are eligible for paid time off, which can be used for sick, personal and vacation time.
+Salaried employees are eligible for paid time off, which can be used for personal and vacation time.

 Co-Ops are eligible for limited paid time off, which can be used for sick or personal time.
 Due to the co-op program not being a full-time salaried employee position, paid time-off